Unit 0290, Bedford Place Mall

-How do I get into the ABI Day Program?
+How do I access the Acquired Brain Injury (ABI) Day Program?

 - Able to participate in a group setting

-- Able to manage self care and medications during program or have a caregiver to help
+- Able to manage selfcare and medications during program times or have a caregiver to help

 - Medically stable and able to attend regular sessions

-What will happen at the ABI Day Program?
+What will happen at the Acquired Brain Injury (ABI) Day Program?